-The first option toggles the X-axis between a linear m and a log p lot.
+The first option toggles the X-axis between a linear I and a log plot.

-The second option toggles the Y-axis between a linear \blacksquare and a log \blacksquare plot.
+The second option toggles the Y-axis between a linear $\blacksquare$ and a log $\blacksquare$ plot.

-The population activates the color menu.
+The poption activates the color menu.
 There are 64 color choices for an individual curve.
 The button color is the curve color.

-The important option prints a table showing the numeric value of the curve.
+The is option prints a table showing the numeric value of the curve.
 The values printed are those actually calculated.
 The table is printed to the Numeric Output window and saved in the file CIRCUITNAME.ANO.

-The construction option selects the basic plot type.
-In AC analysis there are three types available, construction of the polar, and construction of Smith.
+The continue option selects the basic plot type.
+In AC analysis there are three types available, contracting and contracting polar, and contracting Smith.